Advising & Registration

 - If you’ve taken AP or IB classes, you may find the first-year student credit guide helpful in determining your placement in certain subjects.

-- Complete this schedule planner and bring it to your advising appointment.
+- Complete this schedule planner in advance of your advising appointment.

 - Review the major planners if you have questions for your adviser about a specific major.